sam-gurung1/Johnston_Final/README.md

    python run_johnston_stereopsis.py --stimuli stimuli --data-dir data
    ```
    Useful flags:
-   - `--debug` – single‑screen mode (both eyes centered, no viewports, windowed).
+- `--debug` – single-screen mode (both eyes centered, no viewports, windowed).
 Great for quick checks without dual monitors.
 - `--iod-mm` / `--focal-distance-mm` – override the mechanical settings that feed the calibration math.
 - `--experimenter-screen-index` – choose which monitor displays the participant info and instruction dialogs.
 - `--participant-keyboard` / `--experimenter-keyboard` – optional device names (as reported by `psychopy.hardware.keyboard.getDevices()`) if you want a dedicated keypad for responses and a different keyboard for ESC.
+- `--dry-run` – skip PsychoPy entirely; just load stimuli, compute calibration values for each (honouring metadata/defaults), print them, and exit.
+Handy for verifying JSON sidecars before lab time.

+### Trial counts & breaks

+By default the task runs the first **60** stimuli it finds.
+After the first **30** trials the code automatically inserts a two-minute break so participants can rest.
+A countdown timer is shown on both screens during the break; pressing the `3` key resumes early.
+Adjust these values in `ExperimentConfig` (`max_trials`, `break_after_trials`, `break_duration_s`, `break_resume_key`, and `break_message`) if you need a different schedule.

 ---